ABOUT THE ROBOTS

 Pretty straightforward actually.

-(I would say without missing a beat but anyone listening to our very first episode will hear a brief-but-hysterical bump in the road to RFT…)
+(I would say without missing a beat, but anyone listening to our very first episode will hear a brief-but-hysterical bump in the road to RFT…)

 WHERE CAN I HEAR THE NEXT ISSUE EPISODES?

 Unfortunately, like most things on the internet, the vast majority of those episodes have been lost to server changeovers or other such tech disasters.
-The few remaining episodes will be moved onto the RFT feed as Season Zero episodes, and tagged on here as such as well.
+The few remaining TNI episodes will be moved onto the RFT feed as Season Zero episodes, and tagged here as such as well.

 WHAT HAPPENED TO THE EPISODE NUMBERING?

+Short answer?
 Math was never our strongest suit.
+Longer answer?

 WHERE'S THE REST OF THE ARCHIVE?